benjaminoakes/www.benjaminoakes.com/_posts/2022-12-10-Adobe-releases-PostScript-source-code.md

 Source: [Adobe releases PostScript source code - OSnews](https://www.osnews.com/story/135617/adobe-releases-postscript-source-code/)

 PostScript is more foundational than many people might realize.
-I know it used to be The basis for the GUI in Next step, which of course became Mac OS X and iOS.
+I know it used to be The basis for the GUI in NeXTStep, which of course became Mac OS X and iOS.
 It's not just for printers.